SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 They are to be printed in the **order of filling**.

-Check the second example bellow.
+Check the second example below.

 Even though we receive the Kiwi juice first, we do not fill a bottle of Kiwi juice until the 4th line.